 So you want to bet on boxing?
 Good!
-Unlike many other sports, boxing doesn't adhere to a specific season or feature a postseason; instead, boxing matches typically take place on weekends, so you can bet on boxing while betting on other major sports like football and hockey.
+Unlike many other sports, boxing doesn't follow a fixed season or have a postseason.
+Instead, big fights are scheduled throughout the year—usually on Saturday nights—so you can bet on boxing while you're also betting on football, basketball, or hockey.

 How to bet on boxing: lines and odds